Skip to content

 Authors: Jarron Leisenring (U. of Arizona, Steward Observatory)

 webbpsf_ext provides some enhancements to the WebbPSF package for PSF creation.
 This follows the pyNRC implementation for storing and retrieving JWST PSFs.
-In particular, this module generates and saves polynomial coefficients to quickly create unique instrument PSFs as a function of wavelength, focal plane position, wavefront error drift from thermal distortions.
+In particular, this module generates and saves polynomial coefficients to quickly create unique instrument PSFs as a function of wavelength, focal plane position, and wavefront error drift from thermal distortions.

 More specifically, webbpsf_ext uses WebbPSF to generate a series of monochromatic PSF simulations, then produces polynomial fits to each pixel.
-Storing the coefficients rather than a library of PSFS allows for quick creation (via matrix multiplication) of PSF images for an arbitrary number of wavelengths (subject to hardware memory limitations, of course).
+Storing the coefficients rather than a library of PSFS allows for quick creation (via matrix multiplication) of PSF images for an arbitrary number of wavelengths (subject to hardware memory limitations).
 The applications range from quickly creating PSFs for many different stellar types over wide bandpasses to generating a large number of monochromatic PSFs for spectral dispersion.

 In addition, each science instrument PSF is dependent on the detector position due to field-dependent wavefront errors.
 Such changes are tracked in WebbPSF, but it becomes burdensome to generate new PSFs from scratch at each location, especially for large starfields.
 Instead, these changes can be stored by the fitting the residuals of the PSF coefficients across an instrument's field of view, then interpolating for an arbitrary location.
 A similar scheme can be achieved for coronagraphic occulters, where the PSF changes as the source position moves with respect to the mask.